 The Rise of Personal Branding

 Differentiation or “standing out” is the key to creating the Department’s personal brand.
-In addition, the Department must demonstrate marketability, the providing of something that people want.
+Creating a unique value proposition for students interested in majoring in business will help the deciding factor for many students, parents, high school counselors, etc. In addition, the Department must demonstrate marketability, the providing of something that people want – assumed to be a high quality education.
 This could come in the form of a robust professional network or endorsements from respected colleagues.
 Previous accomplishments and a diversified and unique skill set could be potential factors to attract prospective students.
 There are many different ways the Business Department can differentiate itself from their competition.
 Many students and parents are looking for what they can get out of their degree, or more or less, what can the Business Department at Saint Mary’s do for them. “…many of today’s applicants are no longer relying on information spoon-fed to them in glossy brochures or upbeat campus tours to choose their ideal campus,” Jean Moore writes in her “College Applicants Connect Through Social Networking”.
-One example of a possible hidden gem of the Business Department is its access to numerous internships and job opportunities.
+One example of a possible hidden gem of the Business Department is its access to numerous internships and job opportunities in numerous industries.
 Showcasing these resources would be a big draw to perspective students as well as students currently on campus but unsure of a major.

 If we think of the Business Department as a brand, then there is a lot it can do to improve its message.
-The first is expanding the PR of the Department.
+The first is expanding the Public Relations of the Department.
 From my own experience, no one, internally or externally, really knows what students or alumni are doing with their majors, what resources are available to them, or how the Department is benefitting them.
 Expanding public relations can be anything from releasing news pieces to the local papers to interviewing students.

 Along with PR is the expanding genre of blogs.
 If the Business Department can get blogged about, the search results or web search “hits” for the Department increases, increasing outside awareness of the Department.
 Awareness is essential for generating traffic to the site.
 If seekers don’t know the Department is there, they can’t research it.
+Many influencers of students are turning to blogs, another form of social media, to make their decisions.
+It is rarely seen that people rely on traditional marketing from the colleges.

 Another way to contribute to personal branding is to control the Google search results.
 Most of the research done by students is online, thus increasing the Business Department’s web presence is essential.
 Setting up keywords and meta tags are just one of a few ways to direct traffic to the site.
 Search engine optimization can help with increasing the web presence.
 The key, however, is to keep “eyeball time” of searchers on the site.
 Monitoring which web pages get the highest hits will be essential to focus efforts to continually improve the pages.
 Awareness is essential for a brand.
 However, you need to know what to brand before it happens.
 To effectively use social media tools, a central message must be created.
 To students, it is, “What can a business degree do for me.”
 The message is all about “me”.
-Saint Mary’s College stresses its personal attention to students, I believe the Business Department should do likewise.
+Saint Mary’s College stresses its personal attention to students; I believe the Business Department should do likewise.